 A few days beyond my missed period in October I casually tried a pregnancy test.
 I didn’t completely trust the results so I tried two more tests. 🤣 All three of them yielded the same results: we were pregnant!
 I shed so many happy tears — the experience that I have been dreaming about my whole life was finally happening!!
 We were absolutely thrilled by the news!

 As soon as we got the results from our home tests I made an appointment with my Primary Care Physician to officially confirm the pregnancy, to ask general questions (such as: can I continue to sleep on my stomach until it gets uncomfortable? can I still have a small cup of coffee every morning? etc.) and to receive a pregnancy-safe flu shot.
 My PCP kindly offered me a list of local OB / GYN recommendations which I was so grateful for because I had no idea where to even begin (it’s a blessing and a curse to be in Seattle because we have SO MANY physicians to choose from!).
 After an extensive review of all of our options, we made a decision and scheduled an initial obstetrician appointment!

-After seeing my Primary Care Physician I immediately ordered pregnancy books, downloaded pregnancy apps, ordered more prenatal vitamins (will be sharing everything I found helpful soon!), began adjusting to my new lifestyle (cut back on caffeine — 8 oz only!, omitted alcohol, halted my CBD intake, modified my exercise routine, switched to clean personal care products, etc.), and we started planning how we wanted to surprise our family with the exciting news.
+After seeing my Primary Care Physician I immediately ordered pregnancy books, downloaded pregnancy apps, ordered more prenatal vitamins (I’ll be sure to share everything that I found helpful soon!), began adjusting to my new lifestyle (cut back on caffeine — 8 oz only!, omitted alcohol, halted my CBD intake, modified my exercise routine, switched to clean personal care products, etc.), and we started planning how we wanted to surprise our family with the exciting news.